nofelmahmood/Seam/README.md

 ```
 #### Sync Conflicts

-We all have conflicts in our lives and so does data.
-Sometimes we don't have answers to the ones in life but we do have for the ones here :P
+Life is filled up conflicts and so is data.
+The good thing about data is we can resolve conflicts (using this library ofcourse :P)

 `CKSIncrementalStore supports 4 sync conflict resolution policies out of the box.`